Stuycs-K/project03-final-10-murokhs-steinmetzn/DEVLOG.md

 - Fixed relevant issues as highlighted by Jupiter comments on project ~10 mins

+### 2024-01-07 - Modifying node and library for our purposes
+- Fixed issues with node and library
+- added new parameters for the struct (genre, album, year) in accordance to mp3 tags
+- learned about mpg123
+- Fixed more issues with node and library -- all project1 functionality works with new struct design full class period

 ## Naomi Steinmetz

 ### 2024-01-06 - Proposal/Discussion/README